Profile

 A central research topic is the development of measuring functions in endoscopy.
 One specific model case is minimally invasive surgery for endometriosis - a complex and often underdiagnosed gynecological disease in which the mucous membrane grows outside the uterus and which affects around one in six women of childbearing age.
 In future, a measuring endoscope will be used to determine the exact size of endometriosis lesions in order to support treatment decisions more objectively.
 The methods can then be systematically transferred to other cases of the disease.

 The team is also working on hyperspectral image sensors that can assign a spectral "fingerprint" to each tissue area.
-This technology thus opens up the possibility of precisely identifying pathological tissue (such as endometriosis or tumours) during surgery and reliably differentiating it from healthy tissue - even in the case of lesions that are difficult to localize.
+This technology thus opens up the possibility of precisely identifying pathological tissue (such as endometriosis or tumours) intraoperatively and reliably differentiating it from healthy tissue - even in the case of lesions that are difficult to localize.

 Intelligent robotic systems